 - The reason is that the drug compels the subject to answer the IQ tests truthfully, making sure they do not try to deliberately answer the questions wrong in case the child in question found out what happens to those whose intelligence quotient is higher than what the Government regulation allow: they are killed.

 - Played fairly straight in the first book of the Blood of Kerensky trilogy set in the BattleTech universe during Phelan's interrogation by the Clans.
 The procedure (complete with IV drip for the truth drugs and sensors to monitor the subject's vital signs) was still involved enough to suggest that even (presumably) 31st-century medical science might be able to make this kind of thing effective, but not exactly safe.

-- In Bored of the Rings, a parody of The Lord of the Rings, Goodgulf the Wizard used "one of his secret potionsnote " to get the truth about how he obtained the Ring out of Dildo Bugger.
+- In Bored of the Rings, a parody of The Lord of the Rings, Goodgulf the Wizard used "one of his secret potions"note to get Dildo Bugger to reveal the truth about how he obtained the Ring.

 - Simon R. Green's Hawk And Fisher series contains a scene in which murder suspects are interrogated under a truth spell.
 The spell doesn't prevent them from withholding information or answering in a deceptive way, though, so all of them get away with saying "no" when asked if they committed the murders.
 Turns out there are two murderers, each of whom committed a different murder; when Hawk asks each of them if they killed Blackstone and Bowman, both murderers were able to truthfully answer no.

 - Subverted in Thomas Pynchon's Gravity's Rainbow.
 Slothrop is administered sodium amytal twice in the course of the narrative.
 In both cases he is reduced to surreal babblings and squicky nightmares instead of volunteering information.